DanielDaCosta/dwh-redshift/README.md

 Fill out the `dwh.cfg` with the desired redshift confirguration, s3 and IAM role

 ## Scripts
-Once you have all the infrastructure ready:
+Once you have all the infraestructure ready:

 - Run `create_tables.py`
 - Run `etl.py`